⚠️ NOTE: This guide is macOS and Linux only ( ✅). The software mentioned is NOT natively supported on Windows ( ❌) but can be used in WSL.

 Does your open source project give instructions on how to setup the software required to build and run your project?

-With Devbox, if you test a new version of a package and it works, all you have to do is commit the changes to devbox.json
+With Devbox, if you test a new version of a package and it

 and devbox.lock